 When it comes to maintenance, the Cascade has a replaceable cartridge that costs $75.
 The dropper post has a 3-year warranty though, which covers fail cartridges.
 PNW offers great customer service and have a very helpful staff reachable via email or phone.

-If you have an old model and are looking to upgrade it with an affordable dropper post, then you should definitely check out the Cascade.
+If you have an old model and are looking to upgrade it with an affordable dropper post, then you should definitely check out the Cascade (link to Amazon).

 Giant Contact SL Switch

 Our next featured dropper post is the Giant Contact SL Switch valued at $280.
 It performs just as great as the more expensive brands.
 It is also very unique such that unlike any other dropper post, it can run both as an internally or externally routed post.